anders1901/Attack_t0/README.md

 ```bash
 sudo pip install --user pipenv --break-system-packages
 ```
-If a Warning appears saying that ppipenv and pipenv-resolver are installed somewhere not in PATH you can run:
+If a Warning appears saying that pipenv and pipenv-resolver are installed somewhere not in PATH you can run:
 ```bash
 echo 'export PATH="<path_to_local_pipenv_bin>:$PATH"' >> ~/.bash_profile
 source ~/.bash_profile